Creston, British Columbia

-Time zone and Kootenay descriptive
+Creston is a town in the Kootenay region of southeastern British Columbia, Canada.

+Time zones

 Settlements on the east shore of Kootenay Lake and along BC Highway 3 from Creston to Yahk are among the few areas of Canada that do not observe daylight saving time, remaining on Mountain Standard Time year-round.
 Forming a natural boundary, the lake and the Kootenay Pass on the Salmo–Creston highway divide the Pacific Time Zone from the mountain one.
 When daylight saving ends, the time change migrates from Yahk to the Kootenay Bay ferry landing.
 Consequently, Creston in the warmer months is on Castlegar time and in the colder months on Cranbrook time.

+Geography

+By road, Creston is roughly equidistant between Cranbrook (105 km (65 mi) to the east), Castlegar (124 km (77 mi) to the west) along the Crowsnest Highway, and Nelson (123 km (76 mi) to the north-northwest).
+Creston is approximately 12 km (7.5 mi) north of the Porthill-Rykerts Border Crossing on the Canada–US border.
+Defining Creston's place as being within either the East or West Kootenays can be contentious, as some locals regard it as being in a transition space between them.

 East Kootenay

-The 1860 survey defined the Purcell Mountains as the east–west divide, which geographically places Creston in East Kootenay, but Crawford Bay in West Kootenay.
-Since the highway to Salmo did not open until 1963, Creston developed cultural links eastward.
-Minor sports, both hockey and baseball, belonged to East Kootenay leagues.
+The 1860 survey defined the Purcell Mountains as the east–west divide, which geographically places Creston in East Kootenay, but conversely the nearby community of Crawford Bay in West Kootenay.
+Prior to the opening of the highway over the Kootenay Pass from Salmo in 1963, allowing westward travel, Creston had tended to develop cultural links eastward via the only major highway of the time.
+Minor sports groups and teams, such as in hockey and baseball, belonged to East Kootenay leagues.

 West Kootenay

 An 1899 advertisement described the Creston Townsite Co. as West Kootenay Valley.
-Since the highest passes of the Purcells are north-northeast, Creston might be considered in the west.
-Regional politics are centred at Nelson, which is in West Kootenay.
+Since the highest passes of the Purcells are north-northeast, Creston might be considered in the west of them.

 Central Kootenay

-The Creston Review, first published in 1908, took a neutral stance.
+The Creston Review, first published in 1908, took a neutral stance on which Kootenay descriptor applied best.
 However, for several years, a front-page banner stated: "All roads in East Kootenay and West Kootenay lead to Creston."
 Prior to the creation of the Regional District of Central Kootenay in 1965, Central Kootenay did not exist as a geographic concept.
-Most locals still do not accept the idea.
-Those on the fence regard Creston as a sort of transition between east and west, or from a time zone perspective, as being west in summer and east in winter.
+The RDCK is centred in Nelson.